ava-labs/avalanche-network-runner/README.md

 #### `RUN_E2E` environment variable

-For implementation of the test environment, a distintion is made in code between E2E test (this) and non E2E tests (unit tests executed using `go test`).
-The environment var `RUN_E2E` is check inside E2E test to decide if the environment is the correct.
+In order to implement the test environment, a distintion is made in code between E2E test (this) and non E2E tests (unit tests executed using `go test`).
+The environment variable `RUN_E2E` is check inside E2E test to decide if the environment is the correct.

-The env var is set when executed `./scripts/tests.e2e.sh`, but the user should consider setting it if trying to execute E2E tests without using the given script.
+This environment variable is correctly set when executing `./scripts/tests.e2e.sh`, but the user should consider setting it if trying to execute E2E tests without using the given script.

 ### Run an Example